opensyria/OpenSyria/doc/security.md

 ## Overview

-This document describes security considerations and known trade-offs in the OpenSyria implementation.
+This document describes security considerations and known trade-offs in the OpenSY implementation.
 It is intended for operators, auditors, and developers who need to understand the security properties of the system.

 ---